-- The logical name for the client. - Bootstrap address for the client to be able to make an initial connection to the Kafka cluster. - 3 Serializer to transform message keys into bytes before being sent to the Kafka broker.
+- Bootstrap address for the client to be able to make an initial connection to the Kafka cluster. - Serializer to transform message keys into bytes before being sent to the Kafka broker.

-4 Serializer to transform message values into bytes before being sent to the Kafka broker.
+Serializer to transform message values into bytes before being sent to the Kafka broker.